PAIR-code/lit/documentation/components.md

 ### Classification

-LIT supports many features for classification tasks, including common metrics, confusion matricies, and custom thresholding via the UI.
+LIT supports many features for classification tasks, including common metrics, confusion matrices, and custom thresholding via the UI.
 Classification is implemented with the `MulticlassPreds` and `CategoryLabel` types.

 *   For a basic example on a binary sentiment task, see